 As used in these financial statements, the term "Company" refers to G-III Apparel Group, Ltd. and its wholly-owned subsidiaries.
-The results for the three month period ended April 30, 2011 are not necessarily indicative of the results expected for the entire fiscal year, given the seasonal nature of the Company's business.
+The results for the three and six month periods ended July 31, 2011 are not necessarily indicative of the results expected for the entire fiscal year, given the seasonal nature of the Company's business.
 The accompanying financial statements included herein are unaudited.
 In the opinion of management, all adjustments (consisting of only normal recurring adjustments) necessary for a fair presentation of the financial position, results of operations and cash flows for the interim periods presented have been reflected.